EspejoLuis/quantlib-multilang/docs/devlogs/devlog_08_25.md

 ## TO DO

-- Python: Integration tests
+- Unit Tests:
     - Date validation to avoid 30 february for c++/c#/rust.
 In python should be easier
     - Function for adding/subtracting month,years not just days:
         - What if days are more than 30/31
         - What if days are negative ?
         - Same for months ?
         - What if subtracting Dates instead of just days
         - Need to implement calendar logic
     - Take into account for starting a new month/year
     - Can we use DateTime in C# ? for operations with dates instead of creating our own ?
     - Rust:
         Assumption: for now that the input is always non-negative, and that self.to_serial() + n will never underflow (negative dates will be handled later)
-- Integration tests
+- Integration tests:
+    - Rust
+    - C#
+    - C++